blinq-dev/laravel-synth/README.md

 ### Features 🌟
 - Automatically switch from small to large model when needed (gpt-3.5-turbo vs gpt-3.5-turbo-16k) 🔄
+- Include the whole database schema as an attachment
 - Uses the functions API of OpenAI 👨‍💻
 - Cancel generation with Ctrl+C 🚫⌨
 - Attachments: Attach files to the conversation with GPT. 🗂️